mtalijanac/associations/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-TimeCache is data structure used to store related events with expiry TimeCache is a form of multimap, as it stores multiple entries under the same key.
+TimeCache is data structure used to store related events with expiry.
+TimeCache is a form of multimap, as it stores multiple entries under the same key.
 Additionally each stored value can be associated to multiple keys.
+TimeCache is a cache, as data old data will eventually be cleared.
 TimeCache is primary optimized for memory footprint.
 Each value is serialized and then stored to an on-heap allocated array.